 Criminal tax charges

-In cases of suspected fraud, the IRS has six years from the time the return was filed or six years from the last willful act that prevented you from filing.
+In cases of suspected criminal fraud, the IRS has six years from the time the return was filed or six years from the last willful act that prevented you from filing.
 There is a lot of subjectivity in determining the last willful act.
 Effectively, that can mean that the IRS has unlimited time to assess fraud charges against you if you haven’t filed a return.

 Tax collection